-Server Hardening Policy Background
+Server Hardening Policy - Examples and Tips

 Any server deployed in its default state will naturally be lacking in even basic security defenses.
 This leaves it vulnerable to compromise.
 In order to mitigate potential exploits it is vital that servers are hardened: